Sundeep-Soman/ocp-project/README.md

 ## Lab Repository Visibility

 For this assessment/lab purpose, the GitHub repository and Docker Hub image repository are intentionally kept public to simplify access and demonstrate the GitOps workflow.
+The kubeadmin account is also used for administrative access in this lab environment.
 This is a lab convenience and is not the recommended production security posture.
 No production secrets should be stored in either repository.